Justin King (businessman)

 Justin Matthew King CBE (born 17 May 1961) is an English businessman.
 He was the CEO of J Sainsbury plc, parent company of the supermarket chain Sainsbury's, for ten years before stepping down in July 2014.

 King was previously Director of Food at Marks and Spencer and has held senior positions at Asda.
 King was involved in the introduction of Häagen-Dazs ice cream to the UK and has worked for Pepsi-Cola International and Mars.

 Early life

+King was born on 17 May 1961 in east London.
 Raised in Dorridge just outside Solihull, the son of a petrochemical company salesman, he was schooled at Tudor Grange Grammar School (grammar school which became a comprehensive whilst he attended) in Solihull.

 King undertook a degree in Business Administration at the University of Bath, graduating in 1983.

 In 2009, he was also awarded an Honorary DBA (Doctor of Business Administration) from the University of Bath.

 Career

 After graduating, King went to work for Mars, becoming production shift manager on Galaxy chocolate.

 King joined PepsiCo from 1989, being based in the Middle East, then moved to Grand Metropolitan in 1990, where he helped launch Häagen-Dazs ice-cream in the UK as managing director.
 He moved to Asda in 1994 and became managing director of the hypermarkets division.
 King moved to Marks & Spencer in 2001, where he managed the M & S food division.